 The U.S. has a history of voting discrimination.
-Every initiative, march, and amendment to expand voting rights to marginalized groups in this country was met with rhetoric, policy, and violence to undermine and block voting power.
+Every initiative, march, and amendment to expand voting rights for marginalized groups in this country was met with rhetoric, policy, and violence to undermine and block voting power.
 Even today, the right to vote is not guaranteed across the country (The Guardian).
-Against a backdrop of voter suppression tactics like gerrymandering, voter purges, voter ID laws, fewer polling locations leading to longer lines, and disenfranchisement of the incarcerated, barriers are continually being implemented to diminish racial minorities, poor, disabled, young, and old voters’ access to the polls.
-In February, the Supreme Court overruled two lower courts to maintain a new Republican-drawn congressional map in Alabama until a ruling later this year (CNN).
-The congressional map was initially blocked for violating the Voting Rights Act, the landmark legislation meant to abolish racially-biased voting barriers.
+Against a backdrop of voter suppression tactics like gerrymandering, voter purges, voter ID laws, fewer polling locations leading to longer lines, and disenfranchisement of the incarcerated, barriers are continually being implemented to diminish racial minorities’ and poor, disabled, young, and old voters’ access to the polls.
+In late July, Alabama’s GOP-controlled legislature refused to comply with a U.S. Supreme Court order to redraw its congressional map to give Black voters more voice in elections by adding a second majority-Black district (NBC News).
+The Court had—unexpectedly—ruled that the state’s previous map violated the Voting Rights Act, the landmark legislation meant to abolish racially-biased voting barriers.

 • Support the work of Forward Justice to restore voting rights to the formerly incarcerated in the South.